OctopusDeploy/docs/src/pages/docs/packaging-applications/package-repositories/s3-feeds.md

 navOrder: 60
 ---

 If you are deploying packages located in an S3 bucket you can register them with Octopus and use as part of your deployments.
-Go to **{{Library,External feeds}}**.
+Go to **Library ➜ External feeds**.

 You can add S3 feeds by clicking the **Add feed** button.